roots/sage/README.md

 * Change to the new directory `$ cd Your-Project-Name`
 * Clone the BRS Fork `$ git clone git@github.com:BigRoomStudios/sage.git .`
 * Create Github repository
-* Set the Github remote address to the new repository `$ git remote origin git@github.com:BigRoomStudios/Your-Project-Name.git`
+* Set the Github remote address to the new repository `$ git remote set-url origin git@github.com:BigRoomStudios/Your-Project-Name.git`
 * Go to the README.md and update the header to Your-Project-Name
 * Run gulp
 * Add changes `$ git add .`